Australian Institute of Health and Welfare (2022) Health of prisoners, AIHW, Australian Government, accessed 02 December 2022.

 Get citations as an Endnote file:

 People in prison are a particularly vulnerable population.
 They are generally more disadvantaged, with higher health care needs than the wider Australian population.
-Most people in prison are there for relatively short periods, which means that the health issues of people in prison become health issues for the whole community.
-These factors suggest that people in prison need a high level of health care and continued health care and support in the community following their release.
+With around 65,000 people cycling through the prison system each year, the health issues of people in prison become health issues for the whole community (ABS 2022).

-Data for the National Prisoner Health Data Collection (NPHDC) is collected by the AIHW every 3 years and is the main source of national data about the health of people in prison in Australia.
-It presents information about the health experiences of people throughout the prison cycle – from entry, to time spent in prison, to discharge, and after release.
+Data for the National Prisoner Health Data Collection (NPHDC) are collected by the AIHW every 3 years and are the main source of national data about the health of people in prison in Australia.
+The NPHDC presents information about the health experiences of people throughout the prison cycle – from entry, to time spent in prison, to discharge, and after release.
 It includes information on the operation of prison health clinics and the conditions they manage; the medications dispensed; self-reported information from people as they enter and exit the prison system – known as prison entrants and prison dischargees; and summary information, recorded by the prison clinics.